TechnoMageKOMT/Programming_Notes/JavaScript/A_Basics.md

 DRY Principle: Don't calculate a variable more than once.
 Store the value and then re-use as needed.

+## Global variables

+It is good coding practice to make use of either local or global variables (declared at the beginning of programs) as far as possible and not to hardcode actual values in the code itself.
+This will reduce errors and also smoothline IDE support when these values are used later in the program. [needs revision]

 ## Casting of Data Types

 This refers to the ability to change a variable from one type to another.